 Together, many of anime’s queer teens have their days of happiness numbered.
 It is the same in citrus, the beauty of first love soured by the practical insistences of the adult world; marriage, family, pride, success.
 The only way to make the pain stop is to put away youthful idealisations for good, and go out into the world a ‘normal’, respectable member of society.
 That, or lead a double life where homosexuality is hidden behind closed doors.

 Creators are nonetheless beginning to push towards queerness being accepted in Japan and the wider world.
-Yurikuma Arashi championed lasting love between girls in a hateful world which would keep it entrapped in the fairytales of youth, and Yuri!!! on ICE broke new ground with a kiss between two adult queer men.
+Yurikuma Arashi championed lasting love between girls in a hateful world which would keep it entrapped in the fairytales of youth.
+Yuri!!! on ICE made waves with a kiss between two adult men, exposing an expression of queer love seen in decades of yaoi series to a far more mainstream anime audience.
 In the latter there is an apparent engagement, although both romantic instances were protected from potential outrage by suggestion.
 They are given their happy ending without being doomed to suffer for it, but at the same time we never see Yuri or Viktor’s lips meet.
 At the crucial moment, their mouths are hidden by Viktor’s arm in what could be just an enthused embrace.
 Nor do they agree in so many words to be wed.
 Outside of hopeful assumption, both characters could still be presumed two straight men, sexuality never mentioned, and outside reference to their ‘engagement’ excused as a punchline.